Hosting Shiny

 Once you’ve developed your Shiny application, you might be wondering how you can share the application to your colleagues or a wider audience.
 This is where the concept of application hosting comes in.

 Hosting an app includes operations required for successfully and securely running the app online, so that the users of the app get access to it without interruption.
 It starts with deploying the application.
-What deployment means, is that a person or an automated process moves some files from one computer to another and refreshes the hosting server to display the new version of the app.
+Deployment refers to the process of transferring files from one system to a hosting server, which is then refreshed to display a new version of the app.
+This can be done manually by a person or automated process.

-You might want to monitor the usage of the app, i.e. how many users are active, when and for how long they are using the app.
-You should also monitor resource usage on the hosting server, for example CPU, memory, and disk space.
-This kind of visibility into the system and the ability to retrieve system and application level logs will be critical in case something goes wrong.
+After deployment, you might want to monitor app usage – tracking metrics such as the number of active users, when users access the app, and how long users engage with the app.
+It’s important to also monitor resource usage on the hosting server, including CPU, memory, and disk space.
+Having visibility into the system performance and application level logs will be critical in case something goes wrong.

-All these require some up-front investment in learning about and setting up the systems that you will host you app with.
-After the resources spent on app development and the initial setup, operating costs will be determined by the kind of setup and hosting that is required for delivering the value to your users.
-The user experience also largely depends on the performance of the servers that the apps are running on, because with Shiny most of the computations happen on the server-side – i.e. on a remote computer or in the cloud.
+All these requirements need some up-front investment in learning about and setting up the systems that you will host your app with.
+After the investment spent on app development and setup, operating costs will be determined by the kind of setup and hosting that is required for delivering the value to your users.
+Keeping in mind that the user experience is significantly influenced by the performance of the servers hosting the app, as computations with Shiny happen server-side – i.e. on a remote computer independent of a client’s local device.

 Other requirements that are less important include the client’s machine specifications.
 Data apps are expected to run on desktops, laptops, tablets, and phones via a web browser.
 This is good news for app developers because data apps can be written in different programming languages and still can result in a comparable user experience.
 One might prefer Python or R, others might use JavaScript.
 The end result will be very similar: a data app running in the browser.